joelnitta/bifa_barcodes/README.md

 Code repository for ["Improving knowledge of Asian pteridophytes through DNA sampling of specimens in regional collections" project](https://www.gbif.org/project/BIFA6_010/improving-knowledge-of-asian-pteridophytes-through-dna-sampling-of-specimens-in-regional-collections)

+There are two options (Docker images) provided to run the code: either [run everything from scratch](#docker-image-to-run-the-analysis-from-scratch), or launch an RStudio session with the [already completed workflow](#docker-image-with-completed-analysis).

-## Docker image for analysis
+## Docker image to run the analysis from scratch

-The Docker image `joelnitta/bifa_barcodes:latest` used for analysis is automatically built and pushed to Docker Hub via a [Github Workflow](.github/workflows/docker.yaml) .

-### Running the analysis

-To run the analysis pipeline (requires Docker), do:
+To run the analysis pipeline, do:

 ```
 docker run --rm -dt -v ${PWD}:/wd -w /wd joelnitta/bifa_barcodes:latest Rscript -e "targets::tar_make()"
 ```

+The Docker image `joelnitta/bifa_barcodes:latest` used for analysis is automatically built and pushed to Docker Hub via a [Github Workflow](.github/workflows/docker.yaml) .

 ### Interacting with the Docker container while it runs